With Roe dead, some fear rollback of LGBTQ and other rights

 Associated Press

-The U.S. Supreme Court’s decision allowing states to ban abortion immediately stirred alarm Friday among LGBTQ advocates, who feared that the ruling could someday allow a rollback of legal protections for gay relationships and access to contraception.
+The U.S. Supreme Court’s decision allowing states to ban abortion immediately stirred alarm Friday among LGBTQ advocates, who feared that the ruling could someday allow a rollback of legal protections for gay relationships, including the right for same-sex couples to marry.

 In the court’s majority opinion overturning the 1973 Roe v.
 Wade decision, Justice Samuel Alito said the decision applied only to abortion.
 But critics of the court’s conservative majority discounted that statement.